Hydroponics: Organic hydroponic solutions

 Nevertheless, if precautions are taken, organic fertilizers can be used successfully in hydroponics.

 Organically sourced macronutrients

 Examples of suitable materials, with their average nutritional contents tabulated in terms of percent dried mass, are listed in the following table.

 Organically sourced micronutrients

 Micronutrients can be sourced from organic fertilizers as well.
-For example, composted pine bark is high in manganese and is sometimes used to fulfill that mineral requirement in hydroponic solutions.
+For example, composted pine bark is high in manganese and is sometimes used to fulfill that mineral requirement in conventional hydroponic solutions.
 To satisfy requirements for National Organic Programs, pulverized, unrefined minerals (e.g. Gypsum, Calcite, and glauconite) can also be added to satisfy a plant's nutritional needs.

 Additives

 Compounds can be added in both organic and conventional hydroponic systems to improve nutrition acquisition and uptake by the plant.
 Chelating agents and humic acid have been shown to increase nutrient uptake.
 Additionally, plant growth promoting rhizobacteria (PGPR), which are regularly utilized in field and greenhouse agriculture, have been shown to benefit hydroponic plant growth development and nutrient acquisition.
 Some PGPR are known to increase nitrogen fixation.
 While nitrogen is generally abundant in hydroponic systems with properly maintained fertilizer regimens, Azospirillum and Azotobacter genera can help maintain mobilized forms of nitrogen in systems with higher microbial growth in the rhizosphere.
 Traditional fertilizer methods often lead to high accumulated concentrations of nitrate within plant tissue at harvest.
 Rhodopseudo-monas palustris has been shown to increase nitrogen use efficiency, increase yield, and decrease nitrate concentration by 88% at harvest compared to traditional hydroponic fertilizer methods in leafy greens.
 Many Bacillus spp., Pseudomonas spp. and Streptomyces spp. convert forms of phosphorus in the soil that are unavailable to the plant into soluble anions by decreasing soil pH, releasing phosphorus bound in chelated form that is available in a wider pH range, and mineralizing organic phosphorus.

 Some studies have found that Bacillus inoculants allow hydroponic leaf lettuce to overcome high salt stress that would otherwise reduce growth.
 This can be especially beneficial in regions with high electrical conductivity or salt content in their water source.
 This could potentially avoid costly reverse osmosis filtration systems while maintaining high crop yield.